calvinsettachatgul/job_application_tools/README.md

 ### enclose in "" if any spaces in the arguments
-### write a template called cover in the same directory
+### write a template called cover(provided as a sample in this repo) in the same directory
 ### place __postion __company __reason __skills in the template where you want to perform sed string substitution
 ### the file will be output to the command line as well as copied to clipboard so you can control-V your text into a form.
 A cover_log file will also be generated that prints the date along with the arguments for each execution.